-Black Against Empire: The History and Politics of the Black Panther Party, Joshua Bloom and Walter E. Martin, Jr. A comprehensive history of the Black Panther Party that explores the combination of revolutionary commitment and historical circumstance that made its emergence possible.
+Black Against Empire: The History and Politics of the Black Panther Party, Joshua Bloom and Walter E. Martin, Jr. Offers a comprehensive history of the Black Panther Party that explores the combination of revolutionary commitment and historical circumstance that made its emergence possible.

 Black Marxism: The Making of the Black Radical Tradition, Cedric J. Robinson.
-Argues that black radicalism must be linked to the traditions of Africa and the unique experiences of blacks on western continents, not to European models of Marxism, which downplay the significance of black people and black communities as agents of change and resistance.
+Argues that black radicalism must be linked to the traditions of Africa and the unique experiences of blacks on western continents, not to European models of Marxism, which downplay the significance of black people and communities as agents of change and resistance.

 The Darker Nations: A People's History of the Third World, Vijay Prashad.
-A political history of both a utopian concept and global movement—the idea of the Third World.
+Unveils a political history of both a utopian concept and global movement—the idea of the Third World.
 The book chronicles the rise and fall of the Third World, and offers an alternative future, grounded in an anti-imperialist vision.

-Forgeries of Memory and Meaning: Blacks and the Regimes of Race in American Theater and Film Before World War II, Cedric J. Robinson.
-Illuminates how racial beliefs and capitalism grew in parallel, demonstrating how the needs of American business determined the construction of racial regimes that were promoted in the theater and in motion pictures.
+Forgeries of Memory and Meaning: Blacks & the Regimes of Race in American Theater & Film Before World War II, Cedric J. Robinson.
+Illuminates how racial beliefs and capitalism grew in parallel, demonstrating how the needs of American business determined the construction of racial regimes promoted in the theater and in motion pictures.

 Freedom Dreams: The Black Radical Imagination, Robin D.G.
 Kelley.
 Based on a belief that to make a better world we must first imagine it, the book unearths the freedom dreams of black activists and thinkers over the past century who have been committed to remaking the world.

 Gender Trouble: Feminism and the Subversion of Identity, Judith Butler.
-The book starts by questioning the category of “woman” and how it is socially performed--arguing that traditional feminism is wrong to look to a natural, “essential” notion of the female, or indeed of sex or gender.
+Begins by questioning the category of “woman” and how it is socially performed—arguing that traditional feminism is wrong to look to a natural, “essential” notion of the female, or even of sex or gender.